entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 * ECG now allows the use of a BOM curated by Entando and containing more recent dependencies than is standard for a specific version of JHipster.
 * Removed the .map files generated from Blueprint-generated code.
 * Implemented bug fixes and error handling improvement.
 * Switched to bundle plugin descriptor version 4.
+Support has been added for environment variables and the default ingressPath no longer includes the image version.

 ### Entando Component Repository (ECR)